 WHY RETIREMENT READINESS IS NOT JUST A CATCH-PHRASE

 Many employees are confused about retirement and are unprepared to retire on time.
 According to the National Institute on Retirement Security (March 2015), 45% of working-age households do not have a retirement account of any kind (e.g. IRA or 401(k)), and the average working-household has virtually no retirement savings – only $2,500 average – when you take into account all working-age households.
 For workers age 55 – 64, some 62% have less than one times their average annual salary.
 Six out 10 Americans interviewed believe we are facing a Retirement Crisis.

 Something needs to be done.
 Now.
 Employers are in a key position to make a difference to their employees’ well-being.
 Simply having a retirement plan will not be enough.
 For many of your employees, your 401(k) plan is central to your employees’ retirement success.
 You can offer a match to create motivation for employees to save more.
 If there is no match, there are plan-design strategies that help encourage more savings, like auto-enrollment and auto-escalation.
 For several reasons, Retirement Readiness is becoming an employer issue.

-Retirement Readiness is the extent to which an employee is financially ready to retire or to the extent the employee is saving for retirement so he or she is able to replace his or her current income in retirement, so that he or she may be able to provide a similar lifestyle that they currently enjoy.
+Retirement Readiness is the extent to which an employee is financially ready to retire or to the extent the employee is saving for retirement so that he or she is able to place his or her current income in retirement and may be able to provide a similar lifestyle that they currently enjoy.
 Being ready to retire financially may also need to coincide with being able to retire mentally and physically.